Grade Level(s): 9

 - 3 credits in Social Studies (World History, U.S. History, U.S. Government, and Economics are all required)

-- 2 credits in the same World Language
+- 2 credits in the same world language

 - 1 credit in Fine Arts